rnag/rnag.github.io/_posts/2023-01-03-a-year-in-retrospect.markdown

   - I tried my hand [at Archery](https://g.co/kgs/gUDjqY) for the first time.
   - Finished the day by going to a [cool Korean BBQ spot](https://sokoreanbbq.com/).
 - Contracted Coronavirus (COVID-19) for the first time.
-  - Also went to an opera at Wolf Trap, whilst I was unknowingly sick with COVID (to be fair, I pegged it only as a headache).
+  - Also went to an Star Wars concert at [Wolf Trap](https://www.wolftrap.org/), whilst I was unknowingly sick with COVID (to be fair, I pegged it only as a headache).
 - Took a trip with my family to North Carolina, and to Gatlinburg, Tennessee.
   - We visited the Smoky Mountains and quite a few hiking spots there.
+  - Went Moonshine tasting at [Sugarlands](https://www.sugarlands.com/) in Gatlinburg, for only $5 each person.
+Great quality and varieties of Moonshine.
 - Road trip and joined my extended family in Florida, for Thanksgiving week.
   - Went to Miami, a whole host of other locations and eateries, and Disney World.
 - Attended AWS re:Invent, live and in-person in Las Vegas, NV for the first time.